tanya-bas/playground/red-teaming/sample_generation/README.md

 - **No cross-channel or cross-attack deduplication**: The prompt instructs the model to produce distinct variants within each (attack, channel) pair only.
 - **Scaling—deduplication**: When scaling the number of samples, relying only on the LLM to prevent deduplication is not reliable.
 Prefiltering based on a deterministic semantic similarity metric (e.g. cosine similarity) would be needed.
-- **Sequential generation**: Attack generation makes one LLM call per sample in sequence; there is no parallelization.